MathiasSoderqvist/Lollipop-Earnings/README.md

 # 🍭 Lollipop-Earnings
-Donut Coding-Challenge: Calculate the amount you can earn over time based on different distributions to different assets on Compound.
+Calculate the amount you can earn over time based on different distributions to different assets on Compound.

+Stack: React Native, Expo, Typescript, Compound API

 ![app-screenshots](assets/img/lollipop-screen.png)